 When your baby is born, they are making the transition from intra-uterine life (inside you) to extra-uterine life (into the outside world).
-Your baby is coming from a dark, sterile, closed environment where they were surrounded by water, into a brightly lit, spacious, dry environment where they will encounter many different bacteria.
+Your baby is coming from a dark, sterile, closed environment where they were surrounded by water, into a brightly lit, spacious, dry environment where your baby's skin will encounter many different bacteria.
 As a result of this and the exposure to chemicals and irritants in our modern world, up to 50% of babies will develop nappy rash at least once.

 Your baby’s skin

 The skin is the largest and most important organ of the human body, as it provides a protective barrier for the body and its internal organs.
 Babies often have rashes and spots in their first few weeks of life as their delicate skin adapts to the outside world.
 Most of these are harmless and will disappear after a short time as their immune system develops and their skin colonises “good” bacteria to use as protection.
 You can access a visual guide to baby skin conditions here: https://www.nhs.uk/conditions/pregnancy-and-baby/nappy-rash/

 Bathing your newborn baby infrequently will help maintain healthy skin, by not stripping their body of the natural oils and good bacteria on their skin surface.
 Usually, bathing 1 or 2 times a week is adequate, along side keeping your baby’s face and bottom clean throughout the day (often referred to as top and tailing).

 For the first few weeks, it is advised to keep things very simple by using as few products as possible on their skin, such as creams and baby bath products, as these can contain perfumes and chemicals that can disturb the pH balance and remove healthy and protective oils and bacteria that are naturally produced by your baby.
 As your baby adapts to the outside world, they will develop resistance and be able to tolerate their environment and a wider range of products.